RedisLabs/redis-cluster-proxy/README.md

 `./redis-cluster-proxy -h`

 By default, Redis Cluster Port will listen on port 7777, but you can change it with the `-p` or `--port` option.
+Furthermore, by default, Redis Cluster Port will bind all available network interfaces to listen to incoming connections.
+You can bind to specific interfaces by using the `--bind` options.
+You can bind  a single interface or you can bind multiple interfaces by using the `--bind` option more the once.

 You can also tell Redis Cluster Port to listen upon a UNIX socket, by using the `--unixsocket` option to specify the socket filename and, optionally, the `--unixsocketperm` to set socket file permissions.